dpippert/hello-world/README.md

 Each document describes a single NFL game, capturing only those few aspects of a game that are relevant to the system, such as its start date/time, and final score.
 An NFL season is 17 weeks with 14 games per week, so this collection for a full season would have 17 * 14 = 238 documents in it.
-It is essential that games be entered into this collection at least several days prior to their start time, so that bettors have a chance to bet on the game.
-The system will insert games into the collection in an automated fashion by either seeding the entire table all at once or by updating the collection with new games on a week-by-week basis.
+The system will insert games into the collection in an automated fashion by either seeding the entire collection all at once or by updating the collection with new games on a week-by-week basis.
+Either way, it is essential that games be entered into this collection at least several days prior to their start time, so that bettors have a chance to make their wagers on the game.

 Game documents are inserted with a null ```ascore``` and null ```hscore```.
 A system background job is responsible for updating ```ascore``` and ```hscore``` with the